GEORGIA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 How Do I Obtain Georgia Birth Records?

-Records of births occurring from January 1919 to present are available at the State Vital Records Office.
+Records of births occurring from January 1919 to the present are available at the State Vital Records Office.
 Conversely, births before 1919 may be found at the county’s vital records office where the birth was registered.
 There are three ways to order birth certificates and birth certificate replacements in Georgia: in person, submitting a mail request, or searching online.

 For in-person and mail requests, the requester must complete a birth record application form and attach a valid identification document.
 The application packet must also include payment for the applicable fees.
 Then, the requestor must enclose the application packet in a self-addressed stamped envelope and mail it to: